Automatic Data Processing Inc

 Summary

-Automatic Data Processing is a high-quality, wide-moat payroll processor with exceptional dividend safety and a pristine balance sheet.
-While the company offers outstanding long-term fundamentals and a reliable 3.2% yield, current valuation multiples offer limited upside.
-Existing shareholders should maintain positions given the strong dividend coverage, but new investors may want to wait for a broader market pullback to provide a more attractive entry point.
+Automatic Data Processing is a high-quality, wide-moat payroll processing leader offering exceptional dividend safety and a pristine balance sheet.
+While the business boasts outstanding long-term fundamentals and highly sticky recurring revenues, the current valuation at a P/E of 21 offers limited upside.
+Existing shareholders should maintain positions given the very well-covered dividend, but new investors may want to wait for a more attractive entry point.

 Sector Context